clararajadel/autoencoders/README.md

 ## Next steps
 - Cloudy pixels (which are not trained) give high error but in the TCC are well reconstructed.
 See what happens in other spectral bands.
 - Unstable landcovers over time (e.g. seasonal crops) are not well reconstructed.
 Re-cluster over unstable areas to increase the number of autoencoders.
 Clusters to be reclustered in more groups can be selected based in their data distribution (max, min, mean...)
-- Is clustering really helping? a) try random testing without clusters, b) telect training pixels manually.
+- Is clustering really helping? a) try random training-testing without clusters, b) select training pixels manually.
+Compare results with autoencoders from clusters (same number of autoencoders=number of clusters)
+- Train with all cluster pixels and without clusters: all image pixels
+- Add new hidden layer